United Artists Records: Genres

+In 1958, United Artists released an album of music from the film The Big Country, for which composer Jerome Moross received an Academy Award nomination.

 In 1959, United Artists released Forest of the Amazons, a cantata by Brazilian composer Heitor Villa-Lobos adapted from the music he composed for MGM's Green Mansions, with the composer conducting the Symphony of the Air.
 Brazilian soprano Bidu Sayão was the featured soloist on the unusual recording, which was released on both LP and reel-to-reel tape.

 United Artists releases included soundtracks and cover versions from the James Bond movies, It's a Mad, Mad, Mad, Mad World (1963), A Hard Day's Night starring the Beatles (1964), The Greatest Story Ever Told (1965), A Funny Thing Happened on the Way to the Forum (1966), Fiddler on the Roof (1971), and Man of La Mancha (1972).
 The soundtrack album of United Artists's West Side Story (1961) was released by Columbia Records, which had also released the Broadway cast album.
 Also, the American version of the soundtrack album of United Artists's Help!
 (1965), also starring the Beatles, was released on Capitol Records.

 As Henry Mancini was signed to RCA Victor, that company handled the soundtracks of the United Artists films that he composed the music for, most notably The Pink Panther; exceptions include Gaily, Gaily, The Hawaiians, The Pink Panther Strikes Again and Revenge of the Pink Panther.
 Many of these soundtracks have reverted to Metro-Goldwyn-Mayer, whose MGM Music unit licensed them to other labels for reissue, first Rykodisc, then Universal Music and EMI.
 As owner of Columbia and RCA Victor, Sony released the West Side Story original cast album and film soundtrack on CD.
 Sony has owned most of Mancini's soundtrack albums since its music division's merger with BMG in 2004.

 The label produced rock and roll and R&B hits from 1959 and into the 1960s by the Clovers, Marv Johnson, the Falcons, the Exciters, Patty Duke, the Delicates, Bobby Goldsboro, Jay and the Americans, and later Manfred Mann and the Easybeats.
 Berry Gordy placed a number of early Motown acts with United Artists, including Marv Johnson and Eddie Holland in 1959.
 Jerry Leiber and Mike Stoller were hired to produce artists signed to the label after they left Atlantic.
 These included the Exciters, Bobby Goldsboro, Jay and the Americans, the Clovers, and Mike Clifford.
 United Artists covered folk music when it added Gordon Lightfoot to its roster and easy listening with the addition of piano duo Ferrante & Teicher.